og_business_processes_hierarchy_the_ultimate_guide-1

 introduction_to_business_process_hierarchy

-What is a Business Process Hierarchy?
+What is a business process hierarchy?

 A process hierarchy divides core business processes into lower-level processes with detailed tasks or activities and graphically represents them.
 It shows the course of process breakdown from complex business processes, sub-processes, and process segments, to more detailed lower-level steps.